- Class: Mammalia (Mammals)

 Communication is key.
-Most animals have some sort of odor, and many use scent for communicating with others of their kind.
+Most wildlife has some sort of odor, and many kinds use scent for communicating with others of their kind.
 Some, like skunks, use scent to keep predators away.
 Binturongs have a very distinctive smell—that of buttered popcorn!
-As pleasing as it might be to a human nose, that scent serves a purpose in the wild: to let other binturongs know they are trespassing on someone else’s territory or to discourage would-be predators.
+As pleasing as it might be to a human nose, that scent serves a purpose: to let other binturongs know they are trespassing on someone else’s territory or to discourage would-be predators.
 This can be a good thing if you’re looking for a mate, or a not-so-good thing if you’re the trespasser.
 The scent is made by an oil gland under the tail; as a binturong drags its tail through the branches it climbs on, it leaves its scent behind.

 Binturongs also make lots of noises to communicate: snorts and chuckles when happy, a high-pitched wail that sounds like a cat screaming if bothered.
 They also make loud howls, low grunts, and hisses.
-A binturong used for educational programs at the San Diego Zoo makes a funny snort when he’s found something interesting on one of his walks!
+A binturong who participates in educational programs at the San Diego Zoo makes a funny snort when he’s found something interesting on one of his walks!

 AT THE ZOO

-The San Diego Zoo first exhibited binturongs in 1929, and successfully bred them as early as 1932.
+The San Diego Zoo first cared for binturongs in 1929, and they bred successfully at the Zoo as early as 1932.

-Today, both the San Diego Zoo and San Diego Zoo Safari Park have binturongs trained as animal ambassadors.
+Today, both the San Diego Zoo and San Diego Zoo Safari Park have binturongs who have learned to be animal ambassadors.
 They meet guests up close and make appearances on television stations.
 We hope you'll look for our binturongs on your next visit to the Zoo or the Safari Park, to see for yourself what wonderful creatures they are!

-The Association of Zoos and Aquariums has established a Species Survival Program for binturongs, of which San Diego Zoo Global is a part.
+The Association of Zoos and Aquariums has established a Species Survival Program for binturongs, of which San Diego Zoo Wildlife Alliance is a part.